JusJae/ms3_logapp/README.md

 ### Typography

-Exo | Lato | Oswald
+Exo | Lato | sans-serif

-The fonts that were used throughout the site are 'Exo', 'Lato' and 'Oswald'.
+The fonts that were used throughout the site are 'Exo', 'Lato' and sans-serif.

-Exo was used for heading and sub headings as it has a bold standout style that looks digital but welcoming to reflect the digital workout tool.
+Exo was used for heading and sub headings as it has a bold standout style that looks digital but welcoming to reflect the product logging tool.
-'Lato' was used for buttons and call to action and menu for its ease of readability.
-Oswald was used for the body of text.
+'Lato' was used for buttons and call to action and menu for its ease of readability, as well as the body of text.

 ---